podofo/podofo/README.md

 **Q: How do I sign a document?**

-**A:** The signing procedure is still low level as it was PoDoFo.
-This is gonna change, soon!, whith a new high-level API for signining being worked on, which will be fully unit tested.
+**A:** The signing procedure is still as low level as it was before the ongoing source changes.
+This is going to change, soon!, with a new high-level API for signing being worked on, which will be fully unit tested.
 For now you should check the `podofosign` tool (**WARNING**: untested) which should give you the idea how to sign documents creating a *CMS* structure directly with OpenSSL.
 To describe the procedure briefly, one has to fully Implement a `PdfSigner`, retrieve or create a `PdfSignature` field, create an output device (see next question) and use `PoDoFo::SignDocument(doc, device, signer, signature)`.
 When signing,